About Youth & Family Ministry

 What to Expect at Unity Youth & Family Ministry

-3. Once the group is there, we share a book, short video, or song, then the group discusses it.
+3. Around 10:10 AM, the YFM group will go upstairs together and share a book, short video, or song, then the group discusses it.

 4. After the discussion, the teacher guides a meditation based on the shared experience and the day’s spiritual lesson.

-5. The children engage in a craft or activity with educational elements that help them “see” the spiritual lesson in their lives.
+5. The children engage in a craft or activity that help them “see” the spiritual lesson in their lives.
 We focus on divergent learning, where thoughts can move freely without a concrete answer, rather than convergent learning, which brings thoughts toward one correct answer.
-The kids learn through movement, play, experience, conversation, and exploration, as opposed to the more traditional, convergent model of teaching in a classroom setting.
+The kids learn through movement, play, experience, music, conversation, and/or exploration.

 The “Living Curricula” model from Unity is followed, with the addition of science or storytelling in every class.
 Stories are shared, questions are asked, and conversations about spiritual lessons are encouraged.
 Unity Church believes that all children have innate wisdom and potential within them, and the role of teachers is to help draw out this inner knowledge and guide children in discovering and expressing their true selves.
 This approach aligns with the idea that spiritual education is about nurturing and supporting each child’s unique journey, rather than simply imparting information.